John Akram, Faith Representative

 Ozetta Kirby, Faith Representative

-Pastor Ozetta Kirby, Holy Trinity Community African Methodist Episcopal Church, was born in Sebree, Ky.
+Pastor Ozetta Kirby, African Methodist Episcopal (AME), Pastor of the Holy Trinity Community Church, was born in Sebree, Ky.
 The family moved to Racine, Wis in 1962, to attain a better quality of life.
 She joined the African Methodist Church at age 10, and continues to the present time.
 She graduated from Washington Park High School, Dominican College of Racine, and The University of Wisconsin Milwaukee.
 She received her BA in Elementary Education, MS in Educational Psychology, and Certification as a School Principal.
 She worked for the Racine Unified School District for 32 years.
 In 2002 she retired and moved to Chandler, Az and worked for another 7 years in education.
 Ozetta received her call to preach in 1993, from God, at Wayman African Methodist Episcopal Church.
 She was ordained in 1996 as an ordained deacon, and in 1998, as an itinerant elder, both under the leadership of Bishop Robert Thomas, in the Fourth Episcopal District.
 She served at Wayman as an Associate Minister until 2002, when she retired and relocated to Chandler, AZ.
 She worked on numerous committees in Racine, Wis (Scholarship, Reading is Fundamental, NAACP, District Concerns, Established a GED program for parents to obtain their diploma, and NEA local, state & national committees.
 In AZ she continued with her involvement in various activities that helped to promote unity in the community in the East Valley.
 She currently serves as pastor of Holy Trinity Community African Methodist Episcopal Church in Mesa, AZ.
 She has been married to Prentiss L. Kirby for 41 years.
 They have 4 children, 8 grandchildren, and 3 great grandchildren.

 Les Koel, Faith Representative